Americans With Disabilities Act (ADA) Compliance and Defense

 HOW ELDI CAN HELP:

-ELDI helps employers navigate specific situations and develop appropriate accommodations, monitor employee use of accommodations and potential abuse, investigate spurious disability claims, navigate the EEOC’s unpaid leave requirements, and administer disability leave and accommodation programs fairly.
+An ADA defense attorney from ELDI can help employers navigate specific situations and develop appropriate accommodations, monitor employee use of accommodations and potential abuse, investigate spurious disability claims, navigate the EEOC’s unpaid leave requirements, and administer disability leave and accommodation programs fairly.
 ELDI’s services to employers include:

 - Counseling employers on the interplay between the FMLA and ADA